oktadev/okta-blog/_source/_posts/2022-01-24-okta-cli-completion.md

 ## Learn more

-I hope the autocompletion helps you!
+I hope this autocomplete feature helps you!
 I'd love to hear how you use Okta CLI and what tools you use to power up your terminal commands.
 We welcome issues and PRs in the [okta-cli GitHub repo](https://github.com/okta/okta-cli) too.

 If you want to learn more about Okta, Okta CLI, security practices, and tooling, check out these posts: